nofartu/Maze-Game/README.md

 *The algorithms for creating and solving the maze can be found in ATPProjectJAR.jar file - under resources folder

+In order to play the game download and open the jar.

+open with cmd using the follwing command : java -jar ATP-Project-PartC.jar

+we recommand to choose size 30 * 30

+You can move with the arrows keys around the maze, try to get to the price.

 ## Authors:
 - Nofar Turteltaub